Daniel-Cristian/recursive-sql-courier/README.md

 # recursive-sql-courier
-- Sets of recursive queries in PostgreSQL &amp; Oracle for a fictive courier company.
-- These queries were created for analyze the execution time under conditions of large data sets.
+Recursive SQL queries for PostgreSQL & Oracle
+This repository contains a collection of recursive SQL queries developed for a fictitious courier company.
+The purpose of these queries is to analyze execution performance under large‑scale data conditions in both PostgreSQL and Oracle.
+These recursive queries are designed to simulate real‑world logistics scenarios such as route traversal, package movement, and hierarchical relationships between operational nodes.
-- The structure of the database can be consulted in the following image:
+The structure of the database used for these tests can be viewed in the following image.
 <br></br>
 <img
   src="https://github.com/Daniel-Cristian/recursive-sql/assets/90038552/f707e3a4-7110-4738-acbe-c1644c398efe"